 1. Ensuring new leads through a strong referral setup

-The greatest benefit of a stellar customer experience is the enduring goodwill that you collect in the minds of customers.
-And it spills out time and again by their suggesting your brand to everyone who comes into their vicinity.
+The greatest benefit of a stellar customer experience is the enduring goodwill you collect in customers' minds.
+And it spills out repeatedly by suggesting your brand to everyone who comes into their vicinity.

 You can masterfully leverage these sporadic suggestions to elevate your sales by fitting them into a well-oiled referral setup.

 Remember: Nielsen mentions that 92% of people trust a recommendation from a peer, and 70% of people will trust a recommendation from someone they don’t know.

 Let's now go through the basics of the referral engine: